Profilangaben

 Beschreibung

-Hi, I’m originally from Tokyo, and these days I split my time between the city and the peaceful countryside of Nagano.
-After many years working in marketing and sales, I’ve decided to begin a new chapter – one that’s slower, more grounded, and hopefully a bit more meaningful.
+Hi, I’m originally from Tokyo and now split my time between the city and the peaceful countryside of Nagano.
+After many years in marketing, I’ve decided to begin a new chapter – one that’s slower, more grounded, and more meaningful.

 I’ve completely fallen for Nakagawa Village – a small, charming spot in Nagano Prefecture, officially recognised as one of the most beautiful villages in Japan.

-My dream is to breathe new life into an old kominka – a 200-year-old traditional Japanese farmhouse – and eventually turn it into a retreat and guesthouse: a place where people can reconnect with nature, experience local culture, and feel part of something real.
-But it’s not just about restoring an old house – it’s about creating a space for connection, creativity, and community.
+My dream is to restore a 200-year-old kominka (traditional Japanese farmhouse) and eventually turn it into a retreat – a place where people can reconnect with nature, experience local culture, and feel part of something real.
+But this isn’t just about doing up an old house – it’s about building a space for connection, creativity, and community.

-At the heart of this project – from creating something meaningful alongside Workawayers to building a sustainable business in the future – are values like preserving tradition, sustainability, and slow living.
+At the heart of the project – from collaborating with Workawayers and locals to shaping a sustainable business – are values like preserving tradition, sustainability, and slow living.

-I hope this place will become a welcoming hub where people from around the world can experience the quiet magic of rural Japan, learn about local ways of life, and take part in a wider effort to revitalise the region – which, like many rural areas in Japan, is slowly disappearing due to depopulation.
+I hope this becomes a welcoming hub where people from around the world can experience the quiet magic of rural Japan, discover local ways of life, and be part of a broader effort to revitalise a region that, like many others in Japan, is slowly fading due to depopulation.

 Gartenarbeiten